Chief Little Soldier - (1841-1884)

 Brigham Young praised this experiment at Bingham Fort in his annual message to the territorial legislature on Dec 11, 1854.
 “He indicated that the settlers had been very helpful in ameliorating the difficult condition of the Shoshoni, furnishing them with provisions, clothing, guns, and ammunition, and even raising grain for them and building homes for some of the chiefs.
 But these helpful services were a server tax and burden on the people and he looked forward to [the US government] signing treaties with the Indians.”

-Unfortunately, this experimental program did not gain momentum after the first year, and the US government did not sign a treaty with the Shoshone until July 1863.
+Unfortunately, this experimental program of living and working together did not gain momentum after the first year, and the US government did not sign a treaty with the Shoshone until eight more years passed, in July 1863.
 However, the experiment was successful in increasing trust between the settlers and the Shoshone living on West 2nd Street and in Weber County.

 Bingham Fort on 1855 map as a village and location for the Shoshone, or the “Weber Utes” as they were misnamed.